CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

 + Compare and contrast the Azure Load Balancer with the Azure Application Gateway.
 Help me decide in which scenarios I should use each product.
 + What tools are available to troubleshoot connections to an Azure Load Balancer?
 + What are the basic steps for configuring the Azure Application Gateway?
 Provide a high-level checklist.
 + Create a table highlighting three Azure load balancing solutions.
-For each solution show supported protocols, routing policies, session affinity, and TLS offloading.
+For each solution, show supported protocols, routing policies, session affinity, and TLS offloading.

 ## Learn more with self-paced training